This information is intended for use by health professionals

 Clobetasol is a very potent topical corticosteroid indicated for adults, elderly and children over 1 year for the short term treatment only of more resistant inflammatory and pruritic manifestations of steroid responsive dermatoses unresponsive to less potent corticosteroids.

 - psoriasis (excluding widespread plaque psoriasis)

 - recalcitrant dermatoses

 - other skin conditions which do not respond satisfactorily to less potent steroids.

-Clobetasol propionate belongs to the most potent class of topical corticosteroids (class I) and prolonged use may result in serious undesirable effects (see section 4.4).
+Clobetasol propionate belongs to the most potent class of topical corticosteroids (Group IV) and prolonged use may result in serious undesirable effects (see section 4.4).
 If treatment with a local corticosteroid is clinically justified beyond 4 weeks, a less potent corticosteroid preparation should be considered.
 Repeated but short courses of clobetasol propionate may be used to control exacerbations (see details below).

 Adults, elderly and children over 1 year

 Apply thinly and gently rub in using only enough to cover the entire affected area once or twice a day until improvement occurs (in the more responsive conditions this may be within a few days), then reduce the frequency of application or change the treatment to a less potent preparation.
 Allow adequate time for absorption after each application before applying an emollient.

 Repeated short courses of ClobaDerm may be used to control exacerbations.

 In more resistant lesions, especially where there is hyperkeratosis, the effect of ClobaDerm can be enhanced, if necessary, by occluding the treatment area with polythene film.
 Overnight occlusion only is usually adequate to bring about a satisfactory response.
 Thereafter improvement can usually be maintained by application without occlusion.